What are the different types of red wine?

-Not to dwell on chemistry and physics too much, but it is important to know that the light that hits vineyards in the tropical regions give a lot more energy to the grapes than those in colder latitudes.
+Not to dwell on chemistry and physics too much, but it’s important to note the role latitude plays in types of red wine.
+Like any crop, those planted nearer to the equator get more energy from the sun.
 This energy is converted into sugar, and in return that sugar will make the wine much stronger.
-Additionally, as grapes from warmer regions are also bigger, they pull in more nutrients from the soil, which provides the fruit with more earthy aromas.
+Additionally, grapes from warmer regions are larger than their northern counterparts, pulling in more nutrients from the soil, which provides the fruit with more earthy aromas.

-In theory, this difference would work for any species of wine grapes, but physics and chemistry are not the only things that influence which region will produce which wines, as economy also comes into play here.
-While it is possible to grow Merlot in cooler climates, especially using modern technology, it will not produce as much a Pinot Noir, meaning that the vineyard will be less profitable.
-Comparative advantage by region is very important for wine, as winemakers want to give themselves any assistance they can as to produce a superior wine every year.
+In theory, this difference would work for any species of wine grapes, but physics and chemistry are not the only factors influencing growing viability.
+Simple economics come into play, too.
+While it is possible to grow Merlot in cooler climates (especially using modern technology) it will not produce as much as a Pinot Noir, meaning that the vineyard will be less profitable.
+Comparative advantage by region is very important for wine, as winemakers want to get as much of a boost as possible to produce the best wine at the lowest cost.

-While some might see this segregation as a bad thing, the end result of the global wine economy has produced more superior wines in the last 50 years than any time before, and it is not uncommon for wines made less than ten years ago to be dubbed as ‘’best wines in the world”.
-As winemakers have a wider variety of species to choose from they will focus more on creating better wines, than just to make wine in bulk that will sell on the local market.
+Some might see this segregation as a bad thing.
+But the end result is that the global wine economy has produced more superior wines in the last 50 years than any time before, and it is not uncommon for wines made less than ten years ago to be dubbed as ‘’best wines in the world.”
+Winemakers have a wider variety of species to choose from than ever before, allowing them to hone in on quality, not just quantity.

 No foodie is complete without indulging in a glass of red wine.
 For the red wine connoisseur, dozens of varieties and hundreds of regional variants mean a lifetime of red wine exploration.
 Fine reds don’t have to break the bank!
 Find some of the best reds on the market for under $20 here.